The great parks of Rome: with over 180 hectares of extension, Villa Doria Pamphilj is the largest park in Rome

 Do you want to stay in Rome?

-For this location we recommend Infinity Hotel Roma, ideal for discovering Rome thanks to its strategic location.
+For this location we recommend Fragrance Hotel Roma St. Peter, ideal for discovering Rome and its beauties!

 Hygiene and security, mandatory values for us!